ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 because the *meson.build* set up puts headers under the *cumbia* subdirectory of the include directory, by means of the *install_headers(headers, subdir : 'cumbia')* instruction.
 This observation is valid for *cumbia*, *cumbia-tango* and *cumbia-epics* modules.
-See the <a href="http://mesonbuild.com/Quick-guide.html>Using Meson</a> documentation for more details.
+See the [Using Meson](http://mesonbuild.com/Quick-guide.html) documentation for more details.

 Normally, if you don't change the aforementioned options with *meson configure*,